Value for Money 57%

 The lower-altitude end of central Meribel is home to the best bars and shops in the valley, and another meeting point for pistes and lifts at the Chaudanne.
 This is Chalet Central, too: there’s a big, sprawling suburb of stand-alone properties dominated by British tour operators, which is home to lots of spacious, well-built properties.

-Upper Meribel Centre is for sybarites and beginners
+Upper Meribel Centre

 Meribel town winds a long way up side of the valley, and by the time you’ve got to the top, it feels like a very different settlement – more sedate, more gracious, and rather more French.
 It’s ironic, then, that this is also home to one of the best apres-ski bars in the resort – the Rond-Point.